waterstone15/flame-lib/README.md

 ### Quench

 Releases resources for a previously ignited Flame.
+Most use cases will not nee

 *For most use cases, this is not necessary.
 However, if you regularly create and destroy connections to multiple Firestore projects, you may need to use `quench` to reduce memory pressure.*